Brian is a dog lover who's highly interested in the mental and emotional lives of dogs. He owns and trains Wally, a Coton de Tulear.

 What I didn't realize is that training in and of itself can be mentally draining to a dog, especially if he's learning something new and, for him, complex.
 I was probably pouring lots of information into his head, all of it new or presented in a new way, and his mind had to sort it all out and give focus and concentration, which also costs mental energy.

 I would notice this a lot once I introduced shaping to him.
 He would look somewhat tired during "down times" during sessions and while he'll keep giving his all (motivated by the prospect of food, no doubt), once it was all done and he had time to relax, it was sleepy time.
-This gave a very good way for me to sap any excess energy out of him for times where I didn't want to spend time outside (say, during a storm) but didn't want to leave him with nothing to do which could make him restless and cause him to get into trouble - or just be a nuisance!
+This gave a very good way for me to sap any excess energy out of him for times where I didn't want to spend time outside (say, during a storm) but didn't want to leave him with nothing to do which could make him restless and cause him to get into trouble—or just be a nuisance!

-The Ways That Training Tires Dogs
+The Ways That Training Tires Dogs Out

 Training is a multi-pronged attack against excess energy, striking at the 'enemy' from these directions:

 - Physical Exertion: Of course, any physical activity is not "free" for the body or mind (it costs energy to move and to think about how to move) and movements that are tough for the dog to do or require physical effort to get to will wear his body out.
-Not to mention, throwing in a long walk between more mental aspects makes for a nice outdoor training+exercise for him.
+Not to mention, throwing in a long walk between more mental aspects makes for a nice outdoor training exercise for him.

-- Focus and Concentration: One thing I had to realize was that him staring a hole in my head waiting for the next round also has it's cost in mental energy.
+- Focus and Concentration: One thing I had to realize was that him staring a hole in my head waiting for the next round also has its cost in mental energy.
 Blocking out anything else his senses might be picking up to devote it all on the movement of my hand or a sound I might make requires energy.

 - Anticipation: This goes along with #2.
 While he's focused alertly on my every move and sound, the body is ready to strike.
 It, too, is in an alert state with energy stored inside to move quickly.
 Of course, to manage quick movements, the brain and senses have to move quicker as well.

 - Sniffing: Yes.
 Sniffing.
 Something dogs do all the time.
 Of course, there's sniffing and then there's sniffing.
 Think of it like this - which is likely to tire you more: Reading a comic book, or reading a textbook while studying for a test?
-Sniffing the ground at random tends to be more like reading the comic book.
-Sniffing with an intent and major effort is more like studying for a test.
+Sniffing the ground at random tends to be more like reading a comic book.
+Sniffing with intent and major effort is more like studying for a test.
 Sniffing games can really tire out a dog.
-I know I can tell a MAJOR difference between Wally sniffing at random and him doing sniffing games - even the "sniffs" are louder and far more rapid, and he's clearing his nose of scent more often.
+I know I can tell a MAJOR difference between Wally sniffing at random and him doing sniffing games—even the "sniffs" are louder and far more rapid, and he's clearing his nose of scent more often.
 All that said, sniffing is harder than it looks.
 It takes concentration to interpret scents, pick out the one you want out of all the scents, and follow it.

 Latent learning is the process by which a dog (or any animal, but since we're talking dogs here...) can learn a behavior while not actually performing the behavior.
 What happens is you work the dog on something, say, pawing the door, and then stop.
-During the down time, the dog's brain has the chance to process what just happened, in this case the relationship between pawing the door and getting a reward.
+During the downtime, the dog's brain has the chance to process what just happened, in this case, the relationship between pawing the door and getting a reward.
 The dog is learning how to paw doors better, while not actually pawing a door or working on the skill.
 That's latent learning.